uCV-team/ucv-online/README.md

 The source code of the core service is released under the MIT license (see LICENSE and the [term of service](https://publicv.org/legal/terms) for more).

+## Trademarks policy

+"PubliCV", "publiCV", and the PubliCV logo are registered trademarks of Corsidia & Bluebash.
+You may not use these trademarks in a commercial setting to infer that your product or service is endorsed or associated with PubliCV without permission.
+You may use these marks to refer to PubliCV in a way where it's clear that you're simply referring to the project, not claiming endorsement or association.

+You can request permission by emailing info@publicv.org.

 ## Requirements

 Make sure you have installed: